-Make sure your transfer application is compelling: maintain high college grades, get involved on or off-campus, and show admissions committees why transferring is the best move for you.
-If your goal is to transfer to one of the nation’s top colleges, you’ll need to ensure your application narratives are compelling and demonstrate why you’re an excellent candidate.
+Ensure your transfer application is compelling: maintain high college grades, get involved on or off-campus, and show admissions committees why transferring is the best move for you.
+If you want to transfer to one of the nation’s top colleges, you’ll need to ensure your application narratives are compelling.

 A gap year is an excellent way to build your skills and profile before applying to colleges again.
 If you decide that a gap year is right for you, gather all the materials or contacts you’ll need before you graduate high school and go off on whatever journey you have planned.

 For example, you either want to secure your letters of recommendation from your teachers or get their contact information to collect them at a later date, and talk to your guidance counselor and inform them you want to take a gap year.
 A bonus of taking a gap year is more time to take or retake the SAT or ACT – make the most out of your time!

 College application deadlines are highly school-specific and depend on what program you apply through.
 Below we’ll cover deadlines for early decision, early action, single-choice early action, regular decision, and rolling admissions.